 Connectivity has become way too easy now.
 Married individuals have often sought refuge in words on a screen from a stranger they met online, spilling secrets about their marriage and their spouses.
 What seems initially as harmless indulgence and casual flirting might lead to something bigger if not curbed at the right time.

 We invest too much time in gadgets and online activity.
 We tend to text aimlessly, scrolling past the feed, liking photos of people we do not know, conversing with people we have never met and no one seems to have a problem with that.
 But when these midnight texts become somewhat of a habit without your spouse’s knowledge, that’s when the problem begins.
 And what’s more concerning is that we do not associate virtual texting or social media as a medium of infidelity.

-With connectivity, it has become easy to share marital woes and hardships to people who are willing to listen to us, or empathise with us.
+With connectivity, it has become easy to share marital woes and hardships to people who are willing to listen to us or empathize with us.
 It is easier to confide in a lonely stranger online and talk about your issues than hashing it out with your spouse.
 Emotional confiding soon follows.
-Dissatisfaction with spouse is a main topic of discussion which is soon followed by sexual suggestion and remarks – the things they would like their partners to do in the bedroom.
+Dissatisfaction with the spouse is the main topic of discussion which is soon followed by sexual suggestions and remarks – the things they would like their partners to do in the bedroom.

 One step in the world of social media and IM’s can set off a domino effect.
 Here are some tips that might be helpful in protecting your marriage against internet infidelity.

 1. Fix ground rules

 Rules like “Don’t use your phone during so and so time” will instigate the use of phones behind your back.
 Ground rules are mostly set for our own selves.
 Seeing how easy it is to fall down the slope of internet infidelity nowadays, it is wise to set guidelines for your own self.